gitpan/Data-Locations/README.txt

 support the "&&" operator.
 You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell to be installed on your Windows 95/98 system first.
-Note that Windows NT and Windows 2000 are not affected and just work fine.
-I don't know about Windows XP, however.
+Note that Windows NT, Windows 2000 and Windows XP are not affected and just work fine.
+I don't know about Windows Vista and Windows 7, however.

 Note that ActiveState provides precompiled binaries of this module for their Win32 port of Perl ("ActivePerl") on their web site, which you should be able to install simply by typing "ppm install Data-Locations" in your MS-DOS command shell (but note the "-" instead of "::" in the package name!).

 This also works under Windows 95/98 (!).

 If your firewall prevents "ppm" from downloading this package, you can also download it manually from